K-Lane Kennels Environmental Commitment

 We make practical and balanced decisions to reduce our environmental footprint.
 Recognizing that no option is environmentally perfect – every decision we make balances the health and safety needs of guests with options that protect the future of the planet.

-According to the Saskatchewan Environmental Society, because of our solar and geothermal systems, we likely have Saskatchewan's first 100 percent renewable energy commercial building, and according to Green Energy Futures we are one of only a few net zero commercial facilities in all of Canada.
+In 2014, according to the Saskatchewan Environmental Society, because of our solar and geothermal systems, we were likely Saskatchewan's first 100 percent renewable energy commercial building, and according to Green Energy Futures we are one of only a few net zero commercial facilities in all of Canada.
 We were finalists in the Regina Chamber of Commerce Paragon Awards, Environmental Excellence Category for both the 2010 and 2015, and receive the award in 2018.
 SaskPower liked our approach to renewable energy so much, they did a video about us.

 Some of our environmentally responsible choices include: